 - French terry

 A circular knit fabric with a looped pile back and smooth face.
-The fabric can be a natural fiber like cotton or bamboo or a synthetic fiber.
+The fabric can be a natural fiber like cotton or bamboo or synthetic fiber.

 - Hydrophilic Fabric